5monkeys/djedi-cms/djedi-react/README.md

 When `Node` or `Nodes` is used as _input:_

-* `uri` may be partial URI, such as `home/title`.
+- `uri` may be a partial URI, such as `home/title`.
-* `value` is the default value, if any.
+- `value` is the default value, if any.

 When `Node` or `Nodes` is used as _output:_

-* `uri` is an absolute URI, such as `i18n://en-us@home/title.txt`.
+- `uri` is an absolute URI, such as `i18n://en-us@home/title.txt`.
-* `value` is the final value, and supposed to always exist.
+- `value` is the final value, and supposed to always exist.
+The final value can be the default value, or a value entered by the user in the admin sidebar.
+It can also be transformed (such as markdown→HTML).

 ##### `djedi.loadByPrefix(prefixes: Array<string>): Promise<Nodes>`

 Returns all nodes that match the given prefixes, such as `["home/", "en-us@about/"]`.
+It also automatically adds the nodes to the cache.
-Useful for server-side rendering, or for avoiding excessive loading indicators.
+Useful for server-side rendering, and for avoiding excessive loading indicators.

+By calling this before rendering, node contents will be available straight away.
+No loading indicators.
+No re-renders.

+This assumes that you’ve structured your nodes in a logical way so that you can catch most of the ones you need with simple prefixes.

 ##### `djedi.addNodes(nodes: Nodes): void`